parse-community/docs/_includes/parse-server/push-notifications.md

 ### 1. Prepare APNS and GCM Credentials

-You will need to obtain some credentials from GCM and APNS in order to send push notifications to iOS and Android devices.
+You will need to obtain some credentials from GCM and APNS in order to send push notifications.

 #### APNS (iOS)

-If you are setting up push notifications on iOS for the first time, we recommend you visi the [raywenderlich.com's Push Notifications tutorial](https://www.raywenderlich.com/123862/push-notifications-tutorial) or [appcoda.com's iOS Push tutorial](https://www.appcoda.com/push-notification-ios/) to help you obtain a production Apple Push Certificate.
+If you are setting up push notifications on iOS, tvOS or macOS for the first time, we recommend you visit the [raywenderlich.com's Push Notifications tutorial](https://www.raywenderlich.com/123862/push-notifications-tutorial) or [appcoda.com's iOS Push tutorial](https://www.appcoda.com/push-notification-ios/) to help you obtain a production Apple Push Certificate.
 Parse has always guided users to export a PFX (`.p12`) file from Keychain Access, and we support that format in Parse Server as well.
 Optionally, the module supports accepting the push certificate and key in `.pem` format.
+Token-based authentication instead of a certificate is not supported yet.

 #### GCM (Android)